cckssr/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/new-entity-type-registration.md

-Please note that new *Object types* created in the admin UI, do not automatically appear in ELN drop downs, but they have to be manually enabled, as described here: [Enable Objects in dropdowns](./new-entity-type-registration.md#enable-objects-in-dropdowns)
+Please note that new *Object types* created in the admin UI, do not automatically appear in ELN drop downs, but they have to be manually enabled, as described below: [Enable Objects in dropdowns](../new-entity-type-registration.md#enable-objects-in-dropdowns)

 ### Semantic Annotations